-Some people love and support the free market, and others wish to do away with it altogether.
-However, unless one lives in a cave, it is not possible to avoid, ignore, or wish away the free market.
+Some people love and support the free market.
+Others wish to do away with it altogether.
+However, unless one lives in a cave, it is not possible to avoid, ignore, or wish away capitalism.
 The debate about the free market's advantages and disadvantages is an old one, and it will not be going away or getting resolved anytime soon.

 "We would argue that with enough imagination and research, a product or service can be created to address almost every area of female inequality in societies, cultures, and regions across the world."

 The most challenging and rewarding part of being a feminist entrepreneur is the beginning.
 You need to intensively research every single aspect of the problem you wish to address!
 It may require working in the field, it may require many interviews with women, it may require academic research.

 Learning about a problem to find an ecofeminist entrepreneur solution.

 It may take years and will definitely require thinking and imagining 'outside the box'.
 But with enough research and thinking, a business product or service will emerge in your imagination!

 In the beginning, no money is necessary!
 Just writing and research to create your business plan will occupy most of your time.

 In our EcoFeminist Entrepreneur Blog, we use examples from Hedonisia and other businesses in the current form of the Feminist Entrepreneur but we want to replace them where possible with more feminist enterprise examples.
 So that is a good area for research.